Why e-commerce conversion rates are built on mobile optimization

 • Cursor precision that made site navigation possible.

-Now we are at a totally different point in the history of hardware, and all of those features’ minimum requirements for a decent shopping experience have been met; the threshold has been broken by most mobile devices on the market today, and these devices are accessible to a much larger proportion of the global population; totaling at 4.28 billion users, or 90% of the global internet user population.
+Now we are at a totally different point in the history of hardware, and all of those features’ minimum requirements for a decent shopping experience have been met; the threshold has been broken by most mobile devices on the market today, and these devices are accessible to a much larger proportion of the global population; totalling at 4.28 billion users, or 90% of the global internet user population.
+This number has been steadily increasing and I don’t think anyone would guess that it is going to start decreasing at any time in the near future, for very obvious reasons.

 While you might not want to try writing a thesis or dissertation on your iPhone or Samsung S-series, you know just as well as I do that, whatever mobile device you run, it has more than enough tech behind it to effectively run any website that you want to load, assuming that the website owners optimized for mobile.